AnaMelisaGo/kids-first-healthy-cooking/README.md

 # Technology

-This project was written in HTML and CSS.
+This project is written in HTML and CSS.
 It is hosted on Github.

 <br>